thesct22/envmon-website/README.md

 The website is made using ReactJs framework and displays the sensor data stored in Firebase and can filter through the data

+## Sample Login

+Since only admins can add new users, to check out the app or website use: xyz@abcd.com
+12345678

 ## Running in dev mode

 Run